-The British left an indelible mark on Zimbabwe's cultural landscape.
-English remains the official language of business, education, and government.
-Western-style clothing, education systems, and legal frameworks coexist with traditional ways of life.
 In cities like Harare and Bulawayo, this blend of influences is evident in the architecture, which ranges from colonial-era buildings to modern skyscrapers, as well as in culinary offerings that mix Western and traditional dishes.

-Corruption and Bureaucracy
+Corruption and bureaucracy in Zimbabwe

 Corruption and bureaucratic inefficiency can present challenges in Zimbabwe.
 Bribery and unofficial payments are sometimes expected to expedite processes, particularly in government offices or at border crossings.
-For expats, this can be frustrating when dealing with permits, licenses, or official documents.
+For expats, this can be frustrating when dealing with permits, licences, or official documents.

 Learning basic phrases in Shona or Ndebele can go a long way in building rapport and showing respect for local culture.
 Language apps or hiring local guides can also help bridge the gap in more remote regions.

-Inequality
+Inequality in Zimbabwe

 Safety in Zimbabwe